MP Estate Planning UK

 How Trusts Can Provide for Minor Children

-When it comes to providing for minor children, trusts offer a flexible and secure solution.
-By establishing a trust, parents can ensure that their children are cared for financially and that their educational and special needs are met, even if the parents are no longer alive.
+When it comes to providing for minor children, trusts offer a level of flexibility and security that a Will alone cannot match.
+By establishing a trust, parents can ensure that their children are financially protected, that their education is funded, and that their specific needs are met — even if both parents are no longer alive.
+Without a trust, children could inherit everything outright at 18, an age when many young people are simply not ready to manage a significant sum of money responsibly.

 Guardianship and Financial Management